faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red">[Arg3:6b] Any honest reader can determine that for himself.</span>

 The implication here is that those who still see a potential _influence_ of View of the Hebrews in the Book of Mormon, even though they acknowledge differences in purpose of style, lack honesty.
-Given [the number of similarities](https://i.redd.it/hiv3nejpu2611.png), such insinuation seems hasty.
+Given [the number of similarities](https://i.redd.it/hiv3nejpu2611.png) and B.H.
+Roberts' observations noted above, such insinuation seems hasty.

 ## Argument 4: Joseph Suffered From A Mental Illness

 Argument 4 is nearly 100 years old at this point.
 No Book of Mormon generation theories I'm aware of today focus on this, so this boils down to---there once was a theory for how the Book of Mormon came to be that is no longer favored by scholars today.

 Regardless, the fact that numerous theories have been advanced to explain the advent of the Book of Mormon suggests that there a several _possible_ ways in which the book could have been constructed which would reasonably fit the data.
 After all, [numerous holy books](https://www.reddit.com/r/exmormon/comments/4wiv06/the_other_holy_books_and_spiritual_claims_book_of/) have been constructed over the past (none of which Callister accepts as fully genuine) and nothing about the Book of Mormon ties us irrevocably to the conclusion that the Book of Mormon required the intervention of an omnipotent being for its creation (presumably God could have, if he had wanted, produced a work of such monumental intelligence that all rational people were compelled to acknowledge that only an omniscient being could have produced it, but that cannot be said for the Book of Mormon).
-Relatively uneducated people have created complex and coherent books in relatively short periods of time before and after the Book of Mormon [give example list].
-The fact that some naturalistic explanations have fallen into disfavor over time mostly confirms that naturalists care about how well their models fit the data and are unafraid to discount theories based on evidence.
+Relatively uneducated people have created complex and coherent books in relatively short periods of time before and after the Book of Mormon.[^books_by_young_uneducated]  The fact that some naturalistic explanations have fallen into disfavor over time mostly confirms that naturalists care about how well their models fit the data and are unafraid to discount theories based on evidence.
 Some models fit the data better than others.

 ## Argument 5: Joseph Smith Was A Creative Genius Who, Shaped By His Environment, Wrote The Book Of Mormon

 > <span style="color:red">[Arg5:1a] This argument has become a principal one used by many if not most critics today.</span>

-This theory is definitely bandied about at times, however, I am only aware of two major theories being presented today about the creation of the Book of Mormon ([Ridgdon theory](http://www.mormonthink.com/mormonstudiesrigdon.htm) and [the Lucy Code](https://www.youtube.com/watch?v=wf3MluItWQE)) and both maintain that others were the primary authors of an original Book of Mormon proto-manuscript.
+Some hold to this theory, but others claim that others authored the book (e.g., [Ridgdon theory](http://www.mormonthink.com/mormonstudiesrigdon.htm) and [the Lucy Code](https://www.youtube.com/watch?v=wf3MluItWQE)).

 > <span style="color:red">[Arg5:1b] It is a 180-degree turnabout from the premise of earlier critics; namely, that Joseph was illiterate, ignorant, and incapable of writing such a work on his own.
 In fact, we have come full circle, back to the same argument originally made by Alexander Campbell in 1831, except that now Joseph Smith is considered brilliant rather than ignorant.</span>

-Naturalists form theories to fit the data, and some ideas fall into disfavor.
+Naturalists form theories to fit the data, and some ideas fall into disfavor based on the accumulation of data.
 How much data was available to Campbell in 1831 when forming his first theory about the creation of the Book of Mormon?

 > <span style="color:red">[Arg5:2] Fawn Brodie, perhaps the chief proponent of this argument, opined that Joseph Smith, the unschooled farm boy, was a creative genius who, fashioned by his environment and the influence of local history books and resources, personally wrote the Book of Mormon.
 Remarkably, Fawn Brodie wrote:</span>